 1. First Reading

 The lesson will include or assign readings that are to be studied for mastery.
 The first reading, however, is an easy reading of all of the assigned material, through which the students survey what is to be studied.
 The goal of this reading is to get an idea what needs to be studied.
+Stand up and read aloud–reading is work, not a leisure activity.

 2. Second Reading

 The second reading is careful and complete, seeking to comprehend all content in the lesson.
 There is no easy way to complete this reading.
 It requires great concentration and patience, reading and re-reading until ideas are comprehended.
+Read aloud and imagine you are taking to the author as you read.

 While making the second reading, the student should take notes to outline and summarize all content of the lesson, as if he was preparing to teach the lesson to others.
 As the student decides what to write, he is forced to seek the outline and concepts in the lesson and capture everything in his notes–as accurately and efficiently as possible.
 He will be able to feel where he lacks comprehension and “gets lost”.
 Any exercises included in the lesson should be considered part of the student’s lesson notes.
 Throughout this process, he will be seeking help.
 This effort to learn is the mark of a true student.